 If you want to experience the power and agility of boxing without risking a broken nose, Piloxing may be for you.
-Piloxing combines Pilates and boxing moves in a high-spirited interval workout and is a unique new fitness program that's gaining popularity worldwide, spurred on by celebrity converts.
+Piloxing combines Pilates and boxing moves in a high-spirited interval workout.
+It is a unique new fitness program that's gaining popularity worldwide, spurred on by celebrity practitioners.

 Jensen credits Piloxing with a host of health benefits, including:

 Although you can look for classes to join at your local gym or fitness center, you can get a sense of the intensity of a Piloxing workout without ever leaving your living room.
 Many health and fashion magazines have published Piloxing exercises that you can do on your own with just a few modifications from the class setting.
-For example, while classes generally provide half-pound weighted gloves, you can try the routines at home using standard half-pound wrist weights available at most athletic stores--or go gloveless.
+For example, while classes generally provide 1/2-pound weighted gloves, you can try the routines at home using standard 1/2-pound wrist weights available at most athletic stores, or go gloveless.

 To get the most out of home workouts, try to flow from one exercise to the next without stopping for rest.
 Piloxing proponents suggest doing home workouts three times a week to see an improvement in your health and fitness.
-The following workouts were published in the September 2010 issue of Redbook magazine:
+The following workouts provide a good beginning.